 Gerardo Lagunes and Juan Deras Escalante were both arrested in connection to the shooting of Domingo Venancio-Tapia.

-Police say at 3:11 p.m. they arrived at Coulee Place to serve an arrest warrant for Escalante.
+In May, police say they arrived at Coulee Place to serve an arrest warrant for Escalante.
 Nearby residents were relocated as a precaution while the SWAT Team and authorities set up a perimeter to find him.

 After an eight hour standoff with SWAT and not speaking with negotiators, Escalante was taken into custody and transported to police headquarters.
 After being interviewed, he will be charged with murder, assault with a deadly weapon with intent to kill and four counts of shooting into an occupied property.